tadesouaiaia/prsWorkshop-website/docs/tut_plink.md

 ## PLINK website

-Go to http://zzz.bwh.harvard.edu/plink/download.shtml and skim through the front page to get an idea of PLINK's functionality.
+Go to the [plink website[(https://www.cog-genomics.org/plink/1.9/) and skim through the front page to get an idea of PLINK's functionality.
 Note the list of clickable links on the left side of the website.

 Under 'Data Management' (click the heading on the left) and read the list of the diﬀerent ways you may want to recode and reorder data sets.
 Don't attempt to read much further as this is a very large and detailed section - a useful future resource but too much for today.